 Though a Nemateuthis functions well enough on land, it is most at home in aquatic environments, and its worms delight in dragging terrestrial prey to a watery grave.
 Rumors abound that Mortasheen city's largest cesspit is the domain of Bertha, an abnormally titanic Nemateuthis responsible for the mysterious disappearances of multiple luxury cruise vessels.

 While the host beast of the Nemateuthis is a shy, cowardly and slothful creature, its energetic roundworms are proud hunters and hunger as much for the pure thrill of combat as the satisfaction of dismembering fresh prey.
-Despite the ease with which they can replace themselves, they are known to hold a permanent grudge against those who injure their youngest, never forgetting an individual chemical scent.
+The worms do however hold a deep respect for their host, and its more peaceful inclinations often serve as the sole voice of reason in the collective's blind hostility.
+Despite the ease with which they can replace themselves, the worms are known to hold a permanent grudge against those who injure their youngest, never forgetting an individual chemical scent.

-The Nemateuthis is a devastatingly powerful creature, but its writhing, bloodthirsty worms are a force of reckless chaos in the heat of battle and best held in reserve until more delicate strategy has failed.
+The writhing, bloodthirsty worms of the Nemateuthis are a force of mighty but often reckless chaos in the heat of battle, best held in reserve until more delicate strategy has failed.
 They are particularly popular in blood sports as in-house tiebreakers, and are also known as an ideal "trap door dweller" in home security.

 COLONIAL MIND: the monster's consciousness is distributed across multiple organisms, giving it immunity to mind-altering substances and psychowave attacks.